ggarek/type-util/README.md

 assert.isNotNaNNumber = function (value){
   if(!Type.isNumber(value)){
-    throw new TypeError("assert failed: value should be of type 'Number'");
+    throw new TypeError("assertion failed: value should be of type 'Number'");
   }
   if(isNan(value)){
     throw new TypeError("assertion failed: value should not be NaN");